andreasmz/pyPDFserver/README.md

 [SETTINGS]
 # Set here the desired log level (CRITICAL, ERROR, WARNING, INFO, DEBUG)
 log_level = INFO
+# If set to False, disable interactive console input
+use_prompt_session = False
 # If set to true, use colors for the console output
 log_colors = True
 # If set to true, create log files